2013 – 2014 Anon M1 Snow Goggle

 After the first day of testing, one thing was very clear: the M1’s “Magna-Tech” system is incredibly easy to use.
 No real surprise there.
-It’s hard for me to imagine how an interchangeable design could be made more efficient.
 Prying at either of the lens’ bottom, outer magnets will partially detach it from the frame.
 With one of the corner magnets lifted, you can pull the lens free in a second (literally).

 To drop in a lens, generally align the magnets on the top of the frame with those on the lens and let go; everything snaps in nicely.
-It’s not impossible for the lens to seat slightly off so that not all the magnets are engaged fully, but I’ve never experienced this when following the steps just described.
 Yes, you can pull the lens on and off while the goggles are still on your face (and, yes, the look people give on the chairlift will be one of confusion).

 The M1’s entire lens swap procedure is far less involved than the Smith’s I/O’s or the Switchlock system on the Oakley Airbrake, but it still requires a little finesse.
 There is a basic method to changing the M1’s lens—it’s not easy to yank off any which way.
 (Try peeling a sticker without first lifting one of the corners.)
 The video below makes swapping the lens out while wearing the goggle look incredibly easy, and I can vouch—once you get a feel for the frame and where the lower magnets are, it is that easy.

-Like the Smith I/O, I noticed that the M1’s frame is pretty flexible on its own; it bends and twists to a certain degree.
-Torquing either end of the frame doesn’t cause the lens to dislodge whatsoever but I found that if I pinched the goggles under the nose piece and the top of the frame while pulling hard on the strap (as you might do in pulling the goggles on over a helmet), some of the magnets would disengage momentarily as the frame gave slightly.
-The lens was secure once the goggles were in place.
+Like the Smith I/O, the M1’s frame is pretty flexible on its own; it bends and twists to a certain degree.
+Torquing either end of the frame doesn’t cause the lens to dislodge whatsoever but I’ve found that if I pinch the goggles under the nose piece and the top of the frame while pulling hard on the strap (as you might do in pulling the goggles on over a helmet), some of the magnets can disengage momentarily as the frame gives slightly.
+This rarely happens, and when it does the lens is always secure once the goggles were are place.

 This brings me to what is probably the most important point about the M1, and something that most people are likely to be skeptical about: lens retention.